tbreuss/mithril-by-examples/examples/svg-tiger.md

 layout: layouts/example.html
 ---

-This example was taken from the official website at <https://mithril.js.org/examples.html> and slightly modified.
+This example shows a tiger that is built with SVG.
-It shows a tiger built with SVG.
+The example was taken from the official website at <https://mithril.js.org/examples.html> and slightly modified.

 ## HTML